Song-of-Sina-TestAccount/How-to-Create-UE4-scenes-that-can-be-shared/README.md

 : Clone it down onto your local machine (computer)

 ## Important step
 : Open UE4 and create a new project.
-You will have to select where to save the newly created project this will be the 'Locating folder' where you must select the folder where you just cloned down your repository to.
+You will have to select where to save the newly created project this will be the 'Location folder' where you must select the folder where you just cloned down your repository to.
 This links up your new UE4 project to the repo via your Github Desktop.
+Not selecting the same location folder as your cloned repo will give errors when trying to push your UE4 project to your Github Repo.

 : Edit and change your new UE4 project and once your ready to upload to Github, save your project by pressing 'Save Current'.